Outstanding Contributions

 December 3, 2019

-On December 3, 2019, State Representative Karen Kwan, D-Taylorsville, introduced legislation for Utah to ratify the Equal Rights Amendment (ERA) to the Constitution of the United States in 2020.
-Around 200 supporters, including Deaf advocates, UAD President, Kim Lucas, SLCAD President Robert Belshe, UAD board member, Brooke Budzinski Groosinger, Honor Belshe (Robert’s 15-year-old daughter), and I joined the rally at the Utah State Capitol in support of this historic moment.
-It was a memorable day for all of us, and being part of history was an honor.
+On December 3, 2019, State Representative Karen Kwan, a Democrat from Taylorsville, Utah, introduced legislation for Utah to ratify the Equal Rights Amendment to the U.S. Constitution in 2020.
+Around 200 supporters, including Deaf advocates, UAD President Kim Lucas, SLCAD President Robert Belshe, UAD board member Brooke Budzinski Groosinger, and Honor Belshe (Robert's 15-year-old daughter), gathered at the Utah State Capitol for a rally supporting this historic moment.
+It was a memorable day for all of us, and being part of this significant historical moment was an honor.

 The History of Equal Rights